To be eligible for the Obstetrics and Gynecology oral exam, candidates must meet the criteria below:

 - Be a graduate of a COCA-accredited college of osteopathic medicine

-- Must have written confirmation of residency training approved as complete.
+- Must have written confirmation of an AOA-approved or ACGME accredited residency training approved as complete.

 - Have passed the Obstetrics and Gynecology Primary Written Exam.
 (This is not required of ABMS-certified DOs who have been approved through Resolution 56.)